UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

 Structure:

 - Inputs:
-  - LinearMeasurement `position` - The position to move to.
-Acceptable units are m, cm, or mm
+  - float `position` - The position to move to in percent of total range.
-  - LinearMeasurement `velocity_feedforward` - The maximum velocity to move at.
-Acceptable units are m/s, cm/s, or mm/s.
+  - float `velocity_feedforward` - The maximum velocity to move at in percent per second.
 - Outputs:
   - bool `success` - True if the position and velocity feedforward are valid and the actuator module has reached the desired position, false otherwise.
 - Feedback:
-  - LinearMeasurement `position` - The current position of the actuator module.
+  - float `position` - The current position of the actuator module in percent.
   - bool `valid` - True if the arguments are valid, false otherwise.

 ### Go to Relative Position ACT